UxxHans/Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only/README.md

-# Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only
+# Rainbow_Cats_Universal_FPS_Aimbot
-An experiment of auto aim mechanic for all FPS games using AI humanoid posture recognition.
+Aimbot experiment for all FPS games using AI and neural network.
+Private only.